 What to Bring to Pickleball Lessons

-Clothing: Please wear something comfortable and stretchy to class.
-Please do not wear jeans.
+👕 Clothing: Please wear something comfortable and stretchy to class.
+Layering is recommended.

-Hats: Wearing a hat with a bill is helpful in protecting your face from sun and errant balls.
-If an errant ball is coming towards your head, it is more likely to hit the bill of the cap than your face.
+🧢 Hats: Wearing a hat with a bill is helpful in protecting your face from sun and errant balls.
+If an errant ball is hit towards your head, it is more likely to hit the bill of the cap than your face.

-Water: Hydration is important, please bring your own water bottle.
-A minimum of 48 oz. is recommended for a 2-hour lesson (8 oz for every 20 minutes of activity).
+💧 Water: Hydration is important, please bring your own water bottle.
+A minimum of 32 oz. is recommended for a 2-hour lesson.

 What to Expect at Pickleball Lessons

-Class Size: Class sizes are small with a maximum of twelve students.
-This allows for personalized attention so you aren't lost in the shuffle.
+🤏Class Size: Class sizes are small to allow for personalized attention so you aren't lost in the shuffle.

-Light cardio to warm your muscles (5-10 minutes)
+► Light dynamic movement to warm your muscles (5 minutes)